Reviewed by: HU Medical Review Board | Last reviewed: July 2022 | Last updated: July 2022

 What is ramucirumab?

 Ramucirumab is a targeted therapy that is classified as a monoclonal antibody.
 Antibodies are a normal part of the immune system that attach to antigens (such as germs) to mark them for destruction by the immune system.
-Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of cancer cells.
+Monoclonal antibodies used in cancer treatment are created in a laboratory to attach to specific antigens on the surface of cancer cells.
 Ramucirumab targets human vascular endothelial growth factor receptor-2 (VEGFR-2), which then inhibits activation of vascular endothelial growth factor (VEGF), a protein that leads to the new development of blood vessels (a process called angiogenesis).
 By blocking VEGFR-2, ramucirumab may help shrink the cancer or slow the cancer’s progression.3

 Ramucirumab is given as an infusion in an IV (intravenous) line.
 Other medications may be given prior to the infusion to reduce the occurrence of a negative reaction to the infusion.
 The dosage is determined by several factors, including the patient’s weight, general health, the type of cancer, and ongoing response to treatment.3